openmc-dev/openmc/docs/source/devguide/styleguide.rst

     Yes: if (variable == 2) then
     No:  if ( variable==2 ) then

+The structure component designator ``%`` should be surrounded by one space on each side.

 Do not leave trailing whitespace at the end of a line.

 ------